bcgov/aqwarnings/frontend/warnings/2025-10-31_Issue_PM25_obp_Burns_Lake.md

 provider.
 Staying indoors helps to reduce exposure.

-Open burning restrictions are now in effect within 50 km of the Burns Lake Firehall until November 1, 2025 9:00 AM local time.
+Open burning restrictions are now in effect within 50 km of the Burns Lake firehall until November 1, 2025 9:00 AM local time.
 No new fires may be initiated, and no additional material may be added to existing fires.
 For more information on burning restrictions, refer to the Mandatory Emission Reduction Actions section below.